// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 What's going on with SnapCalorie in 2026?

 Recent app updates have been infrequent.
-App Store reviews mention crashes, billing issues, and missing customer support responses.
+App Store reviews mention crashes, billing issues, and unanswered support emails.
 The status is unclear — possibly being wound down.
-We currently recommend migration regardless of whether the app is technically still functional.
+We recommend migration regardless of whether the app is technically still functional.

 Can I get my SnapCalorie data out?

 App Store and Play Store accounts retain a CSV export option in most cases.
-Worth attempting before the app's status further deteriorates.
-Manual transfer to whichever destination app you choose.
+Worth attempting before status deteriorates further.
+Manual transfer to PlateLens or any destination app — the export format isn't natively supported elsewhere.

 Editorial standards.
 See our scoring methodology and editorial policy.
 We accept no sponsored placements.